ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 The above method will probably give most users a workable solution for using VSCode.
 However, one issue with the Remote Desktop is graphics responsiveness: particularly when scrolling, window behavior can become laggy and imprecise.

-If this (or something else) is a problem for you, a solution is to run VSCode on your local machine and set it up to remotely connect with YCRC clusters using an 'SSH tunnel'.
-However, while there are several extensions that allow VSCode users to connect to remote servers over SSH, these are imperfect and can drop the connection.
-Additionally, these remote sessions connect to the clusters' login nodes, where resources are limited.
+If this (or something else) is a problem for you, you can run VSCode on your local machine and set it up to remotely connect with YCRC clusters using an 'SSH tunnel'.
+The process is very similar the [method we recommend for Jupyter notebooks](/clusters-at-yale/guides/jupyter_ssh/).
+This is done with a batch script that starts up a VSCode server on a compute cluster node; you then connect to the server with your VSCode app on your local machine (i.e., your laptop).

-We are testing an alternative method for SSH tunneling with VSCode, similar the [method we recommend for Jupyter notebooks](/clusters-at-yale/guides/jupyter_ssh/).
-This is done in coordination with a batch script that starts up a VSCode server on a compute cluster node; you then connect to the server with your VSCode app on your local machine (i.e., your laptop).
+!!! note "Note"

-If you'd like to try this tunneling method, please use the following steps:
+    While you can also tunnel directly to the login nodes (several VSCode extensions allow VSCode users to connect to remote servers over SSH), this has some drawbacks: (1) the resulting connections can be unstable; (2) VS Code can initiate computationally expensive processes (compilers, etc) that put undue burden on our clusters' login nodes, where resources are limited.

 1. Create a vscode server batch script called `vscode_slurm.sh` and submit it to the queue with `sbatch vscode_slurm.sh`.
 The script source code is attached below.

 2. After this script successfully starts running, use the last line of the logfile `vscode_slurm.txt` (in the directory you submitted the job from) to set up a connection from the cluster to your own VScode app on a remote computer.
 The last line of vscode_slurm.txt will look like:
 ```
 To grant access to the server, please log into https://github.com/login/device and use code XXXX-XXXX
 ```